Priyankanaskar/datafun-06-eda/README.md

 plt.show()

- This is Multiple histograms, one for each numerical column in the dataset.
-A visual overview of the distributions of sepal length, sepal width, petal length, and petal width.
-Insights into the central tendency, spread, and potential outliers in each numerical feature.

 # Initial Data Distribution for Categorical Columns
 # Inspect value counts by categorical column
 df['species'].value_counts()

 # Inspect value counts for all categorical columns
 for col in df.select_dtypes(include=['object', 'category']).columns:
     # Display count plot
     sns.countplot(x=col, data=df)